Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: The AVS-FE Methodology

 The norm of approximate error representation function $(\hat{e}_h ,\hat{\bfm{E}}_h )$ is therefore an \emph{a posteriori} error estimate, i.e,

 Furthermore, its local restriction can be computed element-wise as the space $\VV$ is broken to yield the error indicator:

 This type of error indicator has been applied with great success to multiple problems (see, e.g., \cite{Demkowicz2,Demkowicz6,fuentes2017coupled,calo2019adaptive}), and we show several numerical experiments using this indicator for the AVS-FE method in Section~\ref{sec:numerical_results}.
+It should be noted that this error estimate and the error indicator are known to be robust (i.e., bounded above and below) under the assumption of the existence of DPG Fortin operators and localizable norms~\cite{Demkowicz2,nagaraj2017construction,demkowicz2020construction}.

-The minimum residual interpretation allows us to consider the following AVS-FE saddle point formulation to which we seek the solution $(u,\qq)$ under the constraint of the error representation function minimizes the residual of the AVS-FE method, see~\eqref{eq:error_rep_problem}:
+The minimum residual interpretation allows us to establish the following AVS-FE saddle point formulation to which we seek the approximate solution $(u^h,\qq^h)$ under the constraint of the error representation function minimizes the residual of the AVS-FE method, see~\eqref{eq:error_rep_problem}:

-Solving~\eqref{eq:saddle_point_problem} gives both the AVS-FE solution for $(u^h, \qq^h)$ and its error representation functions $(\hat{e}_h ,\hat{\bfm{E}}_h )$ in a single global solution step.
+Solution of~\eqref{eq:saddle_point_problem} gives both the AVS-FE solution for $(u^h, \qq^h)$ and its error representation functions $(\hat{e}_h ,\hat{\bfm{E}}_h )$ in a single global solution step.
 This is very convenient as we now have a built-in \emph{a posteriori} error estimate and error indicators immediately upon solving~\eqref{eq:saddle_point_problem}.
 However, the computational cost of doing so has been shifted from local computations for optimal test functions to the global cost of a larger system of equations.
-However, the global nature of~\eqref{eq:saddle_point_problem} allows for very simple implementation of the AVS-FE method in readily available FE solvers like FEniCS~\cite{alnaes2015fenics} and Firedrake~\cite{rathgeber2017firedrake}.
+Fortunately, the global nature of~\eqref{eq:saddle_point_problem} allows for very simple implementation of the AVS-FE method in readily available FE solvers like FEniCS~\cite{alnaes2015fenics} and Firedrake~\cite{rathgeber2017firedrake}.
+Note that dropping the weighted derivative terms from the inner product corresponding to the norm $\norm{\cdot}{\VV}$ reduces~\eqref{eq:saddle_point_problem} to a DPG implementation of the first-order system least squares method.
+Note that the analysis of~\eqref{eq:saddle_point_problem} can be performed using the famous Brezzi theory~\cite{BrezziMixed,brezzi1974existence}.
+Since the inner product is a coercive linear operator, and the bilinear form satisfies a discrete \emph{inf-sup} condition, the saddle point system is also well posed.